elewinters/icecutter/README.md

 features that would be nice to have but i dont rlly feel like implementing them rn
 - a progress bar that shows up when a conversion is happening that tracks the ffmpeg conversion progress, this would remove the need for the terminal window to show up
-- a button to select the input file with a file dialog, having to copy and paste the exact path of the video is not very user friendly